 He turned to her and just stared.
 She waited for him to say something and he didn’t.
 She finally said, “Like, now.”

 “If you must,” he pushed himself off the counter and came towards her.

 “Ok.”
-He brought a hand up to the side of her head and his face down towards hers.
+He brought a hand up to the side of her face and brought his down to it.
 She closed her eyes and waited for his mouth to arrive.
 It did and it was as nice as always.
 Kissing was something she held dear, one of the reasons this boy scared her.
 When she was done being caught up in the kiss she opened her eyes to his and smiled.

 “Got everything you need?”
-She said as she grabbed her lunch and keys.
+She said as she grabbed her lunch and keys and purse.

 He followed her to the door.
 Watching the way she walked in her business lady outfit.
 It was new to him and he liked it.
-He was a few feet off the floor if he was gonna be honest with himself, but both things were dangerous.
+He was a few feet off the floor if he was gonna be honest with himself.
+Everything suddenly felt dangerous.
 She held the door open and he walked out into the daylight.
 He took a couple steps by and turned to watch her.
 Who is this girl?
 He wondered, smiling about it.